Skip to content

 4. Skips worktrees that are already open, no longer exist, or are the main worktree

-5. Opens each matched worktree with --continue to resume the agent conversation
+5. Opens each matched worktree with the resume arguments for the remembered agent

 Examples